Rebecca-o3o/petition/README.md

 ### Known Bugs
 - canvas.js public
-- posts are possible without input
+- signature can be empty